-- the private use is incidental to the business use, - it is provided as an amenity or for recreational purposes at the place of work or for the use of employees in general, - it is equipment or machines which the employees in general may use from time to time (which does not exceed a value determined by the Minister in a public notice), - it is telephone or computer equipment which the employee mainly uses (more than 50%) for business purposes, or - it consists of books, literature, recordings or works of art.
+- the private use is incidental to the business use, - it is provided as an amenity or for recreational purposes at the place of work or for the use of employees in general, - it is equipment or machines which the employees in general may use from time to time (which does not exceed a value determined by the Minister in a public notice), - it is telephone or computer equipment which the employee mainly uses (more than 50%) for business purposes, - it consists of books, literature, recordings or works of art, or - the use is granted as a long service award limited to the value of R5 000, provided that the total of all qualifying benefits granted as a long service award do not exceed R5 000 (see Long Service Award, section 3.11).

 This paragraph does not apply to clothing.
 Use of the employer's motor vehicle or accommodation is dealt with separately.

-7.3 Right of Use of Motor Vehicle (Paragraph 7, 7th Schedule)
+7.3 Right of Use of Motor Vehicle (paragraph 7, Seventh Schedule)